MicrosoftDocs/dynamics365smb-docs/business-central/ui-define-granular-permissions.md

 ms.author: sgroespe

 ---
-# Manage Users' Permissions and Groups
+# Manage Users' Permissions to Define What They Can Do
 The [!INCLUDE[d365fin](includes/d365fin_md.md)] security system allows you to control which objects and table data a user can access within each database or environment.
 You can specify the type of access that each user has to these objects and table data, whether they are able to read, modify, or enter data.
 For detailed information about [Data Security](/dynamics365/business-central/dev-itpro/security/data-security?tabs=object-level) in in the Developer and ITPro help for [!INCLUDE[d365fin](includes/d365fin_md.md)].

-Before you assign permissions to users and user groups, you must define who can sign in to by creating users according to the purchased subscription plan, also referred to as the license.
-For more information, see [Manage Users and Licenses - Define who can sign in to Business Central](ui-how-users-permissions.md).
+Before you assign permissions to users and user groups, you must define who can sign in to by creating users according to the subscription license.
+For more information, see [Manage Users and Licenses to Define Who Can Sign in](ui-how-users-permissions.md).

 In [!INCLUDE[d365fin](includes/d365fin_md.md)] there are two levels of permissions for the application objects:
 - Permissions that describe which objects a user is entitled to use according to the license they purchased.